-Pursuant to the employment agreements with Mr. Berg and Mr. Rich, each NEO is entitled to separation benefits in the event that his employment is or was terminated by the Company without "cause" or by such NEO for "good reason" (in each case, as defined in the applicable employment agreement) due to certain reasons, including a material change in title or duties, a material reduction in compensation, a material geographic relocation, or a material breach of such employment agreement by the Company, in each case which the Company has failed to cure.
+Pursuant to the employment agreements with Mr. Mushinski, Ms. Kast, and Mr. Rich, each NEO is entitled to separation benefits in the event that his or her employment is or was terminated by the Company without "cause" or by such NEO for "good reason" (in each case, as defined in the applicable employment agreement) due to certain reasons, including a material change in title or duties, a material reduction in compensation, a material geographic relocation, or a material breach of such employment agreement by the Company, in each case which the Company has failed to cure.
 The separation benefits to be received by such NEO upon termination under the circumstances described above must equal such NEO's base salary in effect on the date of termination.
 The separation benefits are not contingent upon any change in control and are to be paid to such NEO in a lump sum 60 days after the date of such termination.
 In addition, such NEO's equity incentive awards vest automatically upon such termination.

-The table below sets out the estimated payments due to the applicable NEO employed by the Company as of December 31, 2023 on a qualifying termination without cause, assuming termination took place pursuant to such employment agreement:
+The table below sets out the estimated payments due to the applicable NEO employed by the Company as of December 31, 2024 on a qualifying termination without cause, assuming termination took place pursuant to such employment agreement.
+Mr. Berg did not receive any separation payments or benefits in connection with his resignation.

-Name Base Salary Total (1)
+Name Base Salary Total

-Brent D. Berg \$0 \$0
+Kenneth J. Mushinski \$320,000 \$320,000

+Kelli C. Kast \$310,000 \$310,000

-Wayne E. Rich \$240.000 \$240,000
+Wayne E. Rich \$250,000 \$250,000